Ashz05/Text_Classifier/README.md

 ---

 ## ⚙️ Installation

-'''
-First get the dataset from HuggingFace and Transform the data using Transform , Now download all the required libraries ,
+>First get the dataset from HuggingFace and Transform the data using Transform

+>Now download all the required libraries

-The Transformed dataset is used to Classify the text and analyse the sentiment, Use Gradio for User-interface,
+>qThe Transformed dataset is used to Classify the text and analyse the sentiment

+>Use Gradio for User-interface

-Use matplotlib to plot the data and ensure the data set is ploted on to the graph
+>Use matplotlib to plot the data and ensure the data set is ploted on to the graph

 '''